radiomicsgroup/dMRIMC/README.md

 ```
 The script extracts the subset of diffusion MRI measurement from our ultra-rich synthetic protocol that more closely matches the input protocol by the user, with which the diffusion MRI data to analyse was acquired.
 It also takes care of preparing the diffusion MRI scan for Histo-μSim fitting.

 The extracted sub-protocol is stored inside the `MOUSE_BREAST_EXVIVO` folder, which is created within `dMRIMC/using_Histo_uSim`.

-We recommend that you use a different folder name for different subjects/scans, if you need to deploy Histo-μSim on several imaging sessions (e.g., `protocol_sub01`, `protocol_sub02`, ...).
-The protocol provided by the user is specificied through the `--bval`, `--gdur` and `--gsep` parameters, through which space-separated files are provided.
+**You MUST use a different folder name for different subjects/scans, if you deploy Histo-μSim on several imaging sessions in parallel (e.g., `--protocol-name protocol_sub01`, `--protocol-name protocol_sub02`, ...)**.
+If you do not do so, intermediate files will be overwritten in an unpredictable manner and results would not be reliable.

+When calling [`get_closest_scheme.py`](https://github.com/radiomicsgroup/dMRIMC/blob/main/using_Histo_uSim/get_closest_scheme.py), the protocol used by the user to acquire the data is specificied through the `--bval`, `--gdur` and `--gsep` parameters, through which space-separated files are provided.
 These must include one entry for each volume of the 4D NIFTI file storing the diffusion MRI scan to process (`--dwi`), with the following units:
 * s/mm<sup>2</sup> for b-values (`--bval`)
 * ms for the gradient duration δ (`--gdur`)
 * ms for the gradient separation Δ (`--gsep`).